Ajithpmdwaraka/javascript-mastery/README.md

 - ✅ Create and use functions
 - ✅ Work with objects and classes
 - ✅ Understand modern ES6+ features
+- ✅ Manipulate DOM elements and handle events
+- ✅ Be ready for advanced JavaScript topics

 ## 🤝 Contributing